 Call for Abstracts

-Oral and poster presentations are welcome.
-The submission of a single-sided abstract is required as soon as possible, but latest before Sep 17, 2021.
+The deadline for the Abstract Submission has passed.
+However, a few contributions can still be accepted as posters.
 No full papers are required.
 The abstracts will be accessible from the conference tool for all accepted contributions.

 For oral presentations, we have time slots of 25 minutes (18 minutes for presentation, 5 minutes for discussion, 2 minutes for change).
 Preferably, the presentations should be pre-recorded.
 This will be done with support from the conference agency.
 Presenters have to be present during their presentation slot for chatting with the participants.

 For poster presentations, a 3 minute introduction will be pre-recorded and available during the conference.
-A pdf-file with the poster or a collection of slides (free format) has to be submitted by the authors before the conference and will be visible for all participants.
+A pdf-file with the poster has to be submitted by the authors before the conference and will be visible for all participants.
 There will be a special poster session, but above mentioned documents and the possibility to contact the presenter will be available during the whole conference.

 Abstracts, presentation slides and posters of the accepted contributions will be provided to all participants.